benthamite/kelly/README.md

 where $p$ is the probability of winning, $b$ is the net odds received on the bet (e.g. 2 for 2:1 fractional odds), and $f^*$ is the fraction of the bankroll to wager.

 `kelly` brings this calculation into Emacs.
 The package provides a single interactive command, `kelly`, which prompts for the win probability and the betting odds, then displays the recommended wager amount along with the expected net profit.
-All computation is done in the minibuffer: no external dependencies, no buffers, no files.
+All computation is done in the minibuffer.

 Five odds formats are supported: fractional (British), decimal (European), moneyline (American), implied probability, and implied percentage.
 The package also supports *fractional Kelly* betting, a widely used risk-reduction strategy in which only a fixed fraction of the full Kelly recommendation is wagered.